 Injects: Includes injects that will need to be introduced by the facilitator in the course of the exercise.

-All documents included in the facilitator instructions sections are intended for facilitators only.
+All documents included in the facilitator instruction sections are intended for facilitators only.
 Participants’ versions of the same documents are included in the participants’ sections and also in the Facilitator Resource Package (see below).

 Supporting documents

-Presentations
+(a) Presentations

 Each case study includes three presentations that will serve to reinforce learning for the moderated and enacted learning modalities.
-These presentations include: one generic presentation on integrating gender into the work of the military that is applicable across all case studies, and two specific presentations – one for the moderated learning modality and another for the enacted learning modality.
+These presentations include one generic presentation on integrating gender into the work of the military that is applicable across all case studies, followed by two specific presentations – one for the moderated learning modality and another for the enacted learning modality.
 When conducting a case study, facilitators are invited to use the generic presentation, combined with the moderated or enacted presentation, according to the learning modality that they have predefined.

-If conducting multiple case studies in a single training, facilitators are advised to cover the generic component only once.
+When conducting multiple case studies in a single training, facilitators are advised to cover the generic component only once.
 Facilitators can then introduce the specific presentations (moderated or enacted) related to each case study.

-The presentations include explanations in the notes pages of each slide that could be used as a script for delivery.
+The presentations include explanations in the notes for each slide that could be used as a script for delivery.
 Facilitators are encouraged to draw on their own experience and to encourage participants to share their experience.
-Further details on how/ when to use these presentations are included in the facilitator instructions.
+Further details on how and when to use these presentations are included in the facilitator instructions.

-Facilitator Resource Package
+(b) Facilitator Resource Package

-Finally, the Handbook includes a QR-code to access the Facilitator Resource Package that includes print-friendly versions of all material required to conduct the case study in a class-room setting.
+Finally, the Handbook includes a QR-code to access the Facilitator Resource Package that includes print-friendly versions of all material required to conduct the case study in a classroom setting.
 In case the QR-code cannot be accessed, all documents will be included in the Peacekeeping Resource Hub.